-Child Sexual Exploitation (or CSE as it is often referred to) is a form of sexual abuse that involves the manipulation and/or coercion of young people under the age of 18 into sexual activity.
-This may take place in person or online.
-A young person might even be encouraged to take part by someone in their peer group who may already be a victim.
+Child Sexual Exploitation (CSE) is a type of sexual abuse that involves manipulating, persuading or threatening young people under 18 into sexual activity.
+This can take place in person and online, a young person might even be encouraged to take part by a friend who may already be a victim.

-Young people don't always see themselves as victims of Child Sexual Exploitation is that those who are victims will not see themselves as such, sometimes because they feel they are in a grown up relationship.
-They may be given gifts by a perpetrator to encourage them into activity; this could be money, phones or clothes, as well as alcohol or drugs.
-Initially the young person might feel like they are in control of the situation, but blackmail, violence and intimidation will often be used to force them to continue to take part in sexual activities.
+Young people don't always see themselves as victims of Child Sexual Exploitation because they feel they are in a grown up relationship.
+They may be encouraged into activity with gifts like money, phones, clothes, as well as alcohol or drugs.
+A young person might feel like they are in control of the situation, but blackmail, violence and intimidation will often be used to force them to continue to take part in sexual activities.

 Who's at risk?

-Child Sexual Exploitation is not limited to particular areas, backgrounds, genders or sexual orientation, but children who are already vulnerable may be more likely to be targeted.
+Child Sexual Exploitation is not limited to gender, background or a particular area, but children who are already vulnerable may be more likely to be targeted.

 The NSPCC say there is evidence that young people are more vulnerable if they are/have: